skku970412/-IoT-Project--Smart-smart-pill-bottle-Production-Project-with-arduino/README.md

 - ① Application
   1. Enter medication information by day of the week.
   2. Add Reset and Save buttons for easier information entry.
-  3. Convert the information on whether the user took the medication for three types of medication (3-bit binary information) to decimal format and store it in Firebase for more efficient data organization.
+  3. Convert the information on whether the user took the medication for three types of medication (3-bit binary information) to decimal format and store it in Firebase.

 - ② Pillbox Opening/Closing
   1. When it is time according to the medication information, the pillbox will open.